Scheduled MonumentsEnglandMarham Abbey

 What is Marham Abbey?

-Marham Abbey is a Benedictine monastery founded in Norfolk during the twelfth century.
+Marham Abbey is a Benedictine priory founded in Norfolk during the twelfth century, established as a daughter house within the monastic network of medieval East Anglia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016482.

 Who is responsible for protecting Marham Abbey?